Use our teacher resume examples and tips to create a professional resume that showcases your skills, work history and passion for teaching.

 To get your resume past an ATS, two things matter most: how you format your resume and what keywords you use.

-An ATS tracks specific keywords.
+The ATS tracks specific keywords.
 These keywords are programmed in, then each candidate’s resume is scanned.
 The resumes with the right keywords, in the right amount, get to move on to the next level.
-So you can see why it’s so important to include the keywords employers are seeking.
 If a teaching position wants experience with “classroom management techniques,” and you lack experience in that, you can’t put those keywords on your resume.
-Never lie about, or exaggerate your experience, or skills to match keywords.
+Never lie about, or exaggerate your experience or skills to match keywords.
 Do use the keywords that match up with your relevant experience.

 Be sure to include keywords for the job position, as well.
 Use teaching keywords and phrases like teaching certificate, assessment methods, classroom management, technology, curriculum development, time management, emotional intelligence, etc. It really depends on the job listing.
 Look it over carefully and highlight potential keywords.
 Then use all the words you can legitimately put on your resume when describing your work experience or listing your skills.